Showing 17 ads

 Transcription Completei

-Unknown Person seeks Isaac and James Bea, Annanias Harcum, Atwell Smith, and Alfred Redman
+Unknown Person seeking Isaac and James Bea, Annanias Harcum, Atwell Smith, and Alfred Redman

 December 9, 1865